 This is simple and important.
 The attestation can be of great help to you to prove your innocence if your car is stolen without a break-in.

-If you think there’s a possible theft of your keys, report the theft.
+If you think there’s a possible theft of your keys or need a car key replacement, report the theft.
 This is essential for your insurer in the event of an accident.

 2. Call your insurance if you need assistance